Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/apps/spectrum/README.md

 # Spectrum

+WARNING: APP is currently not updated to ONF-TR-532.

 The devices gets connected (ODL connection status changed to “connected”).
 The application should check the current configured frequencies/polarization.
 With the information of the device name and the AirInterface.radioSignalIds it ask a SpectrumProviderService (maybe a simple file or database via a WebService) about the expected or planned frequencies.